Why Our Canopies Last Longer

-Our duracoat finish is a multistage process, in two main parts, galvanizing and powder coating.
+Our Dura-coat™ finish is a multistage process in two main parts, galvanizing and powder coating.

-A mixture of zinc chloride and ammonium chloride are then used, before the steel work is thoroughly dried.
-We then immerse the steelwork in a special bath, holding malt and zinc at four hundred and fifty degrees C. While it is submerged, it alloys with the iron in the steel, to form zinc iron alloy layers.
+A mixture of zinc chloride and ammonium chloride are then used before the steelwork is thoroughly dried.
+We then immerse the steelwork in a special bath, holding malt and zinc at 450°C. While it is submerged, it alloys with the iron in the steel, to form zinc iron alloy layers.
 These layers form the basis of the coating, which is then overlaying with zinc as it is withdrawn from the bath.

-The end result, is a coating that not only has great abrasion resistance, but one that can last up to a hundred and seventy years.
+The end result is a coating that not only has great abrasion resistance, but one that can last up to a 170 years.

-Powder coatings are based on polymer resin systems, combined with curatives, pigments, leveling agents, flow modifiers, and other additives.
+Powder coatings are based on polymer resin systems, combined with curatives, pigments, levelling agents, flow modifiers and other additives.
 These ingredients are mixed and ground into a uniformed powder, a bit like flour.
-We use a spray gun which applies an electrostatic charge to the powder particles, which are then, attracted to the steel.
+We use a spray gun which applies an electrostatic charge to the powder particles, which are then attracted to the steel.

 After a part is sprayed, it is transferred to a large oven, where the powder melts and flows into a smooth coating.
 Our Dura-coat™ finish provides a more durable finish than liquid paints can offer.
 Products are more resistant to scratches, chipping, abrasions, corrosion, fading and other wear issues.
 It’s tough, it looks great, and it lasts a long, long time.